anonymousstil25/sentiment-stil-2025/README.md

 * Negative: Refers to an unfavorable or pessimistic attitude (e.g., anger, frustration, sadness).
 * Neutral: Indicates that the text does not express a clear or strong sentiment (e.g., factual information).

 When the user provides a text, analyze and identify the most likely classification for the given text.
 Respond ONLY with a Python dictionary where the key is "sentiment" and the value is the appropriate sentiment from the list above.
 Do not add any text in your response, under any circumstances.
 Make sure the suggested sentiment is STRICTLY one from the provided list and indicate only ONE sentiment.
 The classification must EXACTLY MATCH one of the options listed above, without variations in capitalization, spacing, or wording.
 Do not add or remove spaces, do not change uppercase or lowercase letters, and do not alter the names in any way.

-Thus, the user's text is:
-text: *text user*
-sentiment:
+Now, analyze the following user text and classify the sentiment:
+User text: *user text*
+Response:
 ```
 ### Few-Shot Prompt
 ```